evillemez/javelin/README.md

 # Javelin.js #

 An open source game engine for the web.
-Built with [cannon.js](http://schteppe.github.com/cannon.js/), [three.js](https://github.com/mrdoob/three.js/), and potentially others.

-Why?
-Cause I thought it would be a fun project.

-> Note: As this is just a personal experiment at the moment, don't use it for anything serious, but feel free to contribute if you are so inclined!

 ## Overview ##

 Javelin is a component-based game engine that can be deployed in the browser, and on the server with [node.js](http://nodejs.org/).

 As it is component-based, other libraries can be substituted for the ones provide with the default implementation.
-For example, if you wanted to make a 2D game using [Box2d](http://code.google.com/p/box2dweb/), an engine plugin could be written for that, and you could then use the Box2D api in your game object scripts.

-> Note: while this meant to be deployed in a browser, I am only interested in developing for Chrome and V8.
-When other browsers actually implement the necessary APIs, it may change.
+Currently, the project only provides engine components and plugins for creating 2d games.
+However, it will be expanded over time to provide plugins for [*Three.js*]() and [*Cannnon.js*]() to also allow for the creation of 3d games.

+> Note: this is very much a work in progress, though the core is generally stable.
+However, until there are more plugins and components, it will be minimally useful.

 ### Architecture ###

 Javelin is a game engine that manages your game loop, the game objects in a scene, and the plugins that process the game objects.
-It does this by letting engine plugins process components on game objects.
-It provides structure for the objects in a scene, which helps you organize the code you write to script those objects.
-So, generally, here are the pieces you need to know about, and what they do:
+Generally, here are the pieces you need to know about, and what they do:

-* **Javelin** - The global *Javelin* object acts as a registry for components and plugins.
-The Engine uses this internally when instantiating game objects and loading scenes.
+* **Javelin** - The global *Javelin* object acts as a registry for components, plugins, scenes and prefabs.
+The Engine uses this internally for loading requested resources efficiently
 * **Engine** - The engine manages plugins, game objects, and an environment.
 The engine doesn't really know anything at all about the contents of the game objects - it just keeps track of them so they can be processed by the engine plugins.
 The Engine defines the main game loop, and tells the plugins to process the game objects once every game step.